Dec 12, 2025

 Breaking it down into manageable steps makes launching your show easier than you might think.
 Here’s what you need to do:

-Start by choosing a specific niche and target audience for your podcast.
-A well-defined niche helps you create relevant episodes that solve a specific problem for a clear group of listeners.
+Start by choosing a niche and target audience for your podcast.
+A well-defined niche helps you create relevant content that solves a specific problem for your listeners.

 To find your niche, ask what you are passionate about, what expertise you have, and who your ideal listener is.